Hebrasco/github-labels/readme.md

 **Platform**

-If the repository covers multiple parts, this is how we designate where the issue lives. (i.e. iOS or Android).
+If the repository covers multiple parts, this is how you designate where the issue lives. (i.e. iOS or Android).

 **State**